vxern/words/README.md

-# Collection of Dart linter rules used in projects at WordCollector.

 The [words](https://pub.dev/packages/words) package comprises two sets of [lints][rules] which help in development of consistent, predictable applications.

 Two sets of linter rules are used: